Single buoy mooring

-A Single buoy mooring (SrM) (also known as single-point mooring or SPM) is a loading buoy anchored offshore, that serves as a mooring point and interconnect for tankers loading or offloading gas or liquid products.
+A Single buoy mooring (SBM) (also known as single-point mooring or SPM) is a loading buoy anchored offshore, that serves as a mooring point and interconnect for tankers loading or offloading gas or liquid products.
 SPMs are the link between geostatic subsea manifold connections and weathervaning tankers.
 They are capable of handling any tonnage ship, even very large crude carriers (VLCC) where no alternative facility is available.

 In shallow water SPMs are used to load and unload crude oil and refined products from inshore and offshore oilfields or refineries, usually through some form of storage system.
 These buoys are usually suitable for use by all types of oil tanker.
 In deep water oil fields, SPMs are usually used to load crude oil direct from the production platforms, where there are economic reasons not to run a pipeline to the shore.
 These moorings usually supply to dedicated tankers which can moor without assistance.

 Several types of single point mooring are in use.